Achieving Dexterous Bidirectional Interaction in Uncertain Conditions for Medical Robotics: Control Overview

+where $\bm{x}_\text{d}(0)\in \SE$ is the initial pose of the robot when the position mode is selected, $\dot{\bm{x}}_\text{M}\in \SE$ is the twist of the master device, and $\Delta t$ is the controller time step. $\text{C}_\text{M}$ is the virtual haptic feedback ($h_\text{M} \in \mathbb{R}^6$) provided via the FIC-based controller NonLinear-PD (NLPD) formulated in \cite{Wen2022}, and it mimics the nonlinear controller acting on the replica that deals with unexpected interactions.
+It provides the haptic perception of the wrench (i.e., vector of force and torques) exerted on the robot end-effector by the user command.
+It also enhances the haptic information beyond the interaction force recorded on the replica, being able to provide feedback when the limits of the replica workspace are reached.
+This feedback is summed up as the wrench recorded at the end-effector ($\bm{h}_\text{e}\in \mathbb{R}^6$ ), scaled by a gain $K_\text{H}\in \left[0,~1\right]\subset \mathbb{R}$ that is controlled online by the user with the grasp-DoF of the Sigma-7 device.

-The replica controller has two main components as shown in Fig. \ref{fig:ReplicaController}.
+The replica controller has two main components, as shown in Fig. \ref{fig:Controller}.
 The Force Controller (FC) provides an admittance controller capable of tracking a desired interaction force at the end-effector.
-The Motion Adaptation (MA) and Interaction Control (IC) adapts the desired motion to the robot's physical capabilities and the task requirements and, subsequently, generate the torque command for the Replica.
+The Motion Adaptation (MA) and Interaction Controler (IC) adapt the desired motion ($x_\delta \in \mathbb{R}^6$) to the robot's physical capabilities and the task requirements and, subsequently, generate the torque command for the Replica ($\tau \in \mathbb{R}^{7}$).
 The FC is an admittance controller that modifies the trajectory input by the user to account for the interaction at the robots' end-effectors, and it is based on the approach used in \cite{Wen2022}.

-where $\bm{M}^{-1}$ is the desired inertia, $\bm{h}_\text{est}$ is the estimated environmental interaction of the replica determined based on the measured wrench $\bm{h}_\text{e}$ and the desired end-effector wrench $\bm{h}_\text{d}$.
-In general, the external interaction is estimated $\bm{h}_\text{est}=\bm{h}_\text{e}-\bm{h}_\text{d}$; however, for the scope of this paper, $\bm{h}_\text{d}$ solely includes gravity compensation.
-During bimanual manipulation, the desired end-effector wrenches from the two arms are expected to be in static equilibrium once the object gravitational wrench has been compensated; therefore, $\bm{h}_\text{est}$ simplifies to the algebraic sum measured of the recorded wrenches (i.e., $\bm{h}_\text{e}^\text{right}$ and $\bm{h}_\text{e}^\text{left}$) projected in object the frame using the grasp matrix. $\bm{h}_\text{D}$ is the desired environmental interaction, which is set to $\bm{0}$ in all our experiment because we wanted the robot transparent if the motion was not generated by the operator (i.e., Medical Personnel).
-The acceleration is then integrated to obtained $\bm{x}_\text{F}$, as follows:

-where $\Delta \bm{\dot{x}}^{max}$ is the maximum twist change allowed; thus, it constraints the admittance control to the reachable space around the robot state \cite{Wen2022}.
+It uses the the end-effector wrench ( $h_\text{e}$) and the joint kinematics ($q \in \mathbb{R}^7$) to estimate the displacement required to maintain the desired interaction force received by the MA.
+The MA is performed with an algorithm called SEIKO Retargeting \cite{seiko,Wen2022}.
+This algorithm computes the desired whole-body configuration from the Cartesian input commands, solving a single iteration of Sequential Quadratic Programming (S-QP) at $1$ \si{\kilo\hertz} on the tangent space of the robot's trajectory.
+SEIKO Retargeting ensures that the next expected state is feasible (i.e., within the robots' kinematics and torque hardware limits) and does not pass through singularities.
+If any of these adverse conditions occur, the optimisation returns the feasible solution closest to the desired state.